martingmayer/preventr/tests/testthat/_snaps/prevent_equations.md

       nested_lapply("age", 29, 80)
     Message
       Please check the following required variables:
-      `age` entered as 29, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as 29, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as 29, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as 29, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as 80, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as 80, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as 80, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as 80, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as "potato", but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as "potato", but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as "potato", but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as "potato", but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as FALSE, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as FALSE, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as FALSE, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as FALSE, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as NA, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as NA, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as NA, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as NA, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as NULL, but must be between 30 and 79 Please check the following required variables:
+      * `age` entered as NULL, but must be between 30 and 79 for the PREVENT models Please check the following required variables:
-      `age` entered as NULL, but must be between 30 and 79 Output
+      * `age` entered as NULL, but must be between 30 and 79 for the PREVENT models Output
       $`29`
       $`29`$not_quiet